ivalab/grasp_primitiveShape/README.md

 (It will generate the predicted mask label **predict_mask_img_bin_XX_XX.png**, predicted mask area **predict_mask_img_black_white_XX_XX.png** and the visualized result **visualized_image_XX.png**.)

 ## Citations
-Please cite Primitive_Shapes if you use this repository in your publications:
+Please cite grasp_primitiveShape if you use this repository in your publications:

 ```
 @article{lin2019primitiveShapes,